h0lism/digitalgarden/src/site/notes/𖥱 Dedication.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/HgH_7ZA9Hnc?si=xxi9RVm2Py-z7Ftr" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-This video popped up in my suggestions on YouTube about 1 week after it was uploaded.
-I was particular curious about the

 The interview takes place at Vālākhilya Mountain in the Gangotri Himalayas, a remote, snowbound region where snowfall, 3 years ago reached 1, but now reaches up to 2–3 feet.
 The area is largely uninhabited except during a fair that takes place 1-2 months a year.
 Swamiji, a Telugu-speaking ascetic from Andhra Pradesh, has lived here for three years post-pandemic, surviving on minimal food (often a single biscuit for days), rainwater, and relentless spiritual practice (sādhana).